palaeoware/trevosim/docs/commandline.rst

 - \--batch 30

-A full list of switches (also available using switch -h, help):
+A full list of switches (also available using switch -h, help); only those with <> expect an input value:

 -  -h, --help                                        Displays help on commandline options.
 - --help-all                                         Displays help including Qt specific options.
 - -v, --version                                      Displays version information.
+- -s, --skipInput                                    In a limited number of circumstances TREvoSim requests user input: the inclusion of this switch skips these.
 - -o, --open <Path to file (string)>                 Settings file to load on start.
 - -b, --batch <Number of replicates (integer)>       Run in batch mode.